3 observations after Sixers fall just short in 4th-quarter comeback vs. Magic

 McCain committed two turnovers early in the third quarter and, in a rare sight, missed two consecutive free throws.

+The Sixers shot 11 for 19 (57.9 percent) at the foul line overall, which they could not afford against the Eastern Conference's current No. 3 seed.

+“Tough one, man,” Nurse said.
+“You don’t have that margin for error in a game like this.
+If you want to win it, you can’t give all those points away like that.”

-He was clearly unbothered, bouncing back with two tricky finishes.
-On the Sixers' final possession of the third quarter, McCain made a savvy pump fake and then drained a three right in front of the Magic bench, tying the contest at 77 apiece.
+McCain was clearly unbothered by his hiccup early in the third quarter, bouncing back with two tricky finishes.
+On the Sixers' final possession of the third, he made a savvy pump fake and then drained a three right in front of the Magic bench, tying the contest at 77 apiece.

+After a poor three-game shooting run — 12 for 41 from the field, 2 for 21 from three-point range — McCain has returned to great form over the past two games.

+“I think the worst thing you could do is change — change anything,” he said.
+“I work too hard on this jump shot.
+There’s no way I’m going to change something with my routine.
+It’s just shots are not going to go in sometimes.
+That’s just how it is.
+It’s the best defenders in the world, best players in the world.

 Meanwhile, Maxey had a hard time and seemed quite aware that he had zero free throw attempts until the 1:21 mark of the fourth quarter.
 During a third-quarter timeout, the All-Star guard had an animated conversation with an official.